NabiilahArdini/UnsupervisedLearning/quiz.md

 - `coffeId` : id of coffee
 - `Aroma` : the smell of coffee after adding hot water (e.g.floral, spicy, fruity, winery, sweety, earthy or nutty etc.).
 - `Flavor` : the taste characteristics (e.g. fruity, sour, bitter, rich or balanced etc.).
-- `Aftertaste` : overall impression of the coffee remains in the month.
+- `Aftertaste` : overall impression of the coffee remains in the mouth.
 - `Acidity` : the sharpness and liveliness of the acidity (e.g. sharp, thin, flat, mild, or neutral etc.).
-- `Body` : the tactile feeling of the coffee in the month (e.g. full, thick, balanced, buttery or thin etc.).
+- `Body` : the tactile feeling of the coffee in the mouth (e.g. full, thick, balanced, buttery or thin etc.).
 - `Balance` : no single flavor dominates the other.
 - `Uniformity` : how similarly sized the ground coffee particles are.
 - `Clean cup` : no flavor defects present.